Robert Montovio

-Robert Montovio (born 3 August 1984) is a Gibraltarian footballer who plays as a forward for Mons Calpe.
+Robert Montovio (born 3 August 1984) is a retired Gibraltarian footballer who last played as a forward for Mons Calpe.

 International career

 He made his debut for the Gibraltar national football team on 23 March 2016, as an 81st-minute substitute for Lee Casciaro in a goalless draw against Liechtenstein at the Victoria Stadium.

 Coaching and futsal

 Upon joining Gibraltar United in 2015, Montovio became a youth coach at the club, a role he continued until the club folded despite leaving the team as a player in 2017.